EpicSharpCode/StrategyExample/README.md

 Repository with an example of using the "Strategy" pattern

-Main idea:
+<b>Main idea:</b>

 ► INTERCHANGEABILITY

-Key ideas:
+<b>Key ideas:</b>

 ● Separating the persistent parts of the program from the changeable ones.

 ● Preferring composition over inheritance.

 ● Programming at the level of interfaces, not implementations.